Mati365/ckeditor5-livewire/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/mati365/ckeditor5-livewire?style=flat-square) [![GitHub issues](https://img.shields.io/github/issues/mati365/ckeditor5-livewire?style=flat-square)](https://github.com/Mati365/ckeditor5-livewire/issues)

-📝 CKEditor 5 for Livewire - easy WYSIWYG editor for your Laravel apps! ⚡ Works great with Livewire components or regular Blade forms. 💡 Simple setup, supports custom builds, dynamic loading, and localization. 🔧 Includes JS hooks, reusable components, and full customization. 🎯 Perfect for both open-source and commercial projects!
+CKEditor 5 for Livewire — a lightweight WYSIWYG editor integration for Laravel.
+It works with Livewire components and standard Blade forms.
+Easy to set up, it supports custom builds, dynamic loading, and localization.
+The package includes JavaScript hooks, reusable components, and options for customization, and is suitable for both open-source and commercial projects.

 > [!IMPORTANT]
 > This integration is unofficial and not maintained by CKSource.
 For official CKEditor 5 documentation, visit [ckeditor.com](https://ckeditor.com/docs/ckeditor5/latest/).
 If you encounter any issues in editor, please report them on the [GitHub repository](https://github.com/ckeditor/ckeditor5/issues).